archive-for-processing/PiCrate/docs/_classes/aabb/aabb.md

 permalink:   /classes/aabb/
 ---

-AaBb is a 2D axis aligned bounding box for propane
+AaBb is a 2D axis aligned bounding box for picrate

 Constructors:-
 ```ruby